drips-network/docs/docs/whats-a-drip.md

 ---
 *Note: these docs are for Drips v2.
 If you are looking for docs for Drips v1, you can find them [here][v1].*

-Drips 💧 is an Ethereum protocol that allows users and web3 apps to continuously stream funds to others, with continuous settlement for use cases like contributor payments, vesting and subscription memberships.
+Drips 💧 is an Ethereum protocol for streaming and splitting tokens.
+Drips allows users and web3 apps to continuously stream funds to others, with continuous settlement for use cases like contributor payments, vesting and subscription memberships.

-Drips also includes an integrated, fully-featured splitting protocol called Splits 💦, which allows for native on-chain splitting of both streamed funds and one-time transfers.
-Splits can be used by teams to share incoming funds among themselves, as well as to "spread the love" to other projects or creators they depend upon.

 ## Status of Drips v2